eneax/gatsby-mdx-blog/README.md

   gatsby-mdx-blog
 </h1>

-A simple mdx blog starter to get you up and developing quickly with Gatsby.
+A simple MDX blog starter to get you up and developing quickly with Gatsby.

 ## 🚀 Quick start